(Chengdu Teahouse Project)

 This project has been made possible with support from the Australian Government through the Australia Council for the Arts, its arts funding and advisory body, the Ministry for the Arts’ Catalyst—Australian Arts and Culture Fund, the Australia China-Council of the Department of Foreign Affairs and Trade, and the Department of Foreign Affairs and Trade’s Cultural Diplomacy Grants Program.
 The project is supported by the Victorian Government through Creative Victoria.
 The creative development of this project was supported by a Playking Foundation Travel Grant and Darebin Arts, City of Darebin.

 Asia TOPA is a joint initiative of the Sidney Myer Fund and Arts Centre Melbourne and is supported by the Australian and Victorian Governments.

 This work is created by all artists involved in a collaborative process led byMadeleine Flynn and Tim Humphrey

 Collaborating performing artistsCarolyn Connors (vocalist/accordion/winds), Madeleine Flynn (pedal organ/toy piano/vintage electronics), Guo Si-Cen (erhu), Tim Humphrey (brass/electronics), Kang Yan-Long (vocalist), Wang Shuai (percussion), Wang Zheng-Ting (sheng/winds) and Zhu Hui-Qian (vocalist)

-Collaborating artistsJim Atkins (acoustic facilitation), Felix Ching Ching Ho (dramaturgy), Ben ‘Bosco’ Shaw (lighting) and Anna Tregloan (installation and costume)
+Collaborating artistsJim Atkins (acoustic facilitation), Ching Ching Ho (dramaturgy), Ben ‘Bosco’ Shaw (lighting) and Anna Tregloan (installation and costume)